davwright3/au_ootp_tournament_utilities/README.md

 Welcome to the home for my OOTP Tournament Tools.

 This is a desktop utility for processing and analyzing OOTP Baseball tournament data.

 - Bug reports: [FORM](https://docs.google.com/forms/d/e/1FAIpQLSdAmXv6rTwoBw9ipBdeSc7qvyV7IO83CpIVkEX5_aEbgwpy6w/viewform?usp=sharing&ouid=112838883589285917619)
 - Feature requests: [FORM](https://docs.google.com/forms/d/e/1FAIpQLSftrpDw8ypLglDXteZAT0uo7H5NqkJf9UKdBCjX1OEvpKp66w/viewform?usp=sharing&ouid=112838883589285917619)

 ---

-## Current Features (v 0.1.1 early alpha)
+## Current Features (v 0.1.3 alpha)

-- 🗃️ (WIP) File Processing for OOTP CSV exports
+- 🗃️ File Processing for OOTP CSV exports
 - ⚙️ Editable settings with JSON-based configuration
 - ✨ CustomTkinter GUI with consistent header/footer layout
 - 📳 Modular app design using subprocess launching
 - ➡️ Linted with flake8 with docstring support
+- 🗿 Basic Batter and Pitcher stats with sorting, player search and role selection
+- 🫂 Basic team stats with highlighting of selected team

 ---

 ## Getting Started

+### Installation

+- Windows users should use the most up-to-date Windows installation from the releases section on the right

+  - The installer will run through prompts to get the application setup, and I recommend default settings

+- macOS users should use the most up-to-data macOS file based on their system (Intel based or non-Intel based)

+  - The zip file should be run from the file where it downloads and should extract into that folder

 ### Initial Startup

-- Set window sizes (1920x1080 recommended)
+- Set window sizes (1920x1080 minimum recommended)
 - Set target folders and files for file processing

   - RECOMMENDED:  Have one main folder for your processed files and individual raw data folders for each tournament